 This apartment has 4 bathrooms.
 Two master bathrooms, one En Suite bath and one powder room.
 In addition to a 5th bathroom in the service quarters. the 4 baths have the same Bathroom fixtures al by Vola.
-Al the vanites are aniline dyed butcher block in different colors, all have glass tile in different colors by Ann Saks.
-All vanities have wall mounted faucets.
-When the unit was purchased new, a previous owner had already positioned by bathroom stacks, so we had to use a step at each bath to correct the positions we wanted for the toilets.
-All sinks are polished Stainless street self rim.
+All the vanities are aniline dyed butcher block in different colors, besides they all have glass tile in different colors to match by Ann Saks.

 Master bathroom 1.
-The accent color was lavender or lilac, shown at the counter top and wall tile.
-Here a separate shower stall reflect the toilet stall
+The accent color was lavender or lilac, shown at the countertop and wall tile.
+Here there is a separate shower stall reflecting the toilet stall.

 On the left Powder room, with tapered vanity top and mirrored opposite walls angled; on the right En Suite bath.

 The second Master Bathroom at this apartment, belongs to a pied-à-terre within the apartment.
 There is a pocket door, otherwise it is open.
 On the left side of the photo is half the vanity, which in turn reflects a Jacuzzi “J Dream” unit, a shower with steam and other features; on the right the opening to the second Master bedroom.

 Again all the fixtures or faucetry are by Vola, and all sink faucets are wall mounted.

 Master Bathroom.
 Calacatta Marble top, consistent with Kitchen.
 Back light glass sinks.
 Notice Limestone bench outside the shower and going into it photo on left below.
 Shower and toilet stalls are frosted glass and angled, see reflection on mirror.